More Flood Victims File Claims Against Silicon Valley Agencies

 That crusade against toxic pollution led to a crusade for the right to access information exchanged by public officials on private emails and mobile devices.
 Their lawsuit against the city of San Jose escalated to the state’s high court, resulting in a decision that deemed public information on private devices retrievable by formal information requests under the California Public Record Act.

 Smith and Hawes got involved in the legal fight over the February flood because their son and his wife, Gordon Smith and Jolene Noel, were among the victims in the Naglee Park neighborhood.
 But their advocacy on behalf of immediate family quickly extended to the community at large.
-They solicited victims through clinics and resource fairs, collecting stories that became claims that could turn into litigation if the city, county and water district refuse to reach a universal settlement.
+They contacted victims through clinics and resource fairs, collecting stories that became claims that could turn into litigation if the city, county and water district refuse to reach a universal settlement.

 “You have to go through this process, as tedious as it is, to have any kind of recovery compensation,” Smith said Wednesday night, while scanning, copying and stapling paperwork on the dining room table in his old Naglee Park Victorian.
 “We’re trying to get all of these things filed by mid-August.
 We’re hoping that once [the agencies] have a chance to see this, they can assess potential liability and agree to a universal settlement.
 We’re doing the grunt work right now.”